 I believe there are very distinct differences between the role of a manager and the role of a leader; but the roles should not conflict with each other.
 Organizations recognize there is a symbiotic relationship between manager and leaders – which is why there is a distinctive balance between the two.

 Followers look to managers for tasks and leaders for purpose.

 I believe that there are very distinct differences between the role of a manager and the role of a leader.
 But the roles should not be in conflict with each other.
 Sustainable, high-performance organizations recognize that there is a symbiotic relationship between managers and leaders and they ensure that both are being utilized effectively.

-Today, organizational cultures seem in constant flux between authoritarian environments (led by managers), and laissez faire environments (managed by leaders).
-Both cultures are unbalanced, destructive and are unsustainable.
+While it may seem that managers and leaders can’t coexist with one another, it is imperative that they do.
+Organizational cultures seem to constantly flux between authoritarian environments (led by managers) and laissez faire environments (managed by leaders).
+Both cultures are unbalanced, destructive and unsustainable.

 Sustainable high-performance cultures are purpose driven.
 Leaders lead and managers manage.
 Both agree and are bound by a common (often written) corporate code.
 Their symbiotic relationship serves employees and organizations well.
 What differences have you identified between managers and leaders?